 Set lock controls the level of personal programming and customizing that can be performed at a telephone.
-Press CHANGE to select the type of set lock: Full, Partial, or None.
+Press CHANGE to select the type of set lock: None, Full, or Partial.

-A full description of the levels of set lock is included in the Compact ICS 6.0 System Coordinator Guide.
+A full description of the levels of set lock is included in the Compact ICS 6.1 System Coordinator Guide.